projectriff/projectriff.io/docs/v0.6/getting-started/kind.md

 [ytt](https://get-ytt.io/) is a tool for templating yaml.
 It can be used to apply changes to the distributed Kubernetes yamls files used to install riff.

-You install ytt using Homebrew:
+You install ytt using Homebrew on MacOS:

 ```sh
 brew tap k14s/tap